... Coaching Shared Knowledge Dismiss

 During the defending phase

-The back 3 formation provides great versatility.
+A “playing with back 3” formation provides great versatility.
 The formation can change to back 3, back 4 or back 5 depending on the ball position, the team players and the opponents.
 Adopting a positional play methodology and train the players to move according to specific references, the ball, the teammates, and opponents, and also to use for training a pitch divided into 5 vertical zones, will assist the team to automate a lot of their movements in defense.
 The back line of 5 can cover successfully and with very little effort the width of the field.
 The team will probably lose from the depth but having players with great endurance and cable to cover a lot of space with balance.

 A very defending approach is the transformation of a 3 – 4 -3 to a 5 – 4 -1 with the 2 wingers dropping to the midfield to protect the wide lines and avoid exposure to 1 v 2 situations.